-Answer: Behind the scenes LiveRebel will calculate what classes and resources have been changed and upload the application archive to all of the servers along with list of changes.
+Behind the scenes LiveRebel will calculate what classes and resources have been changed and upload the application archive to all of the servers along with list of changes.
 When successful upload to all servers is confirmed, the activation phase begins.
-The resources are just overwritten on disk, whereas the changed classes are updated one by one.
+The resources are just overwritten on disk, whereas the changed classes are lazily updated one by one once they get reinvoked.
 Since LiveRebel sends the list of changes, the agent does not need to scan for updated classes.

 With LiveRebel “edit server”, your workflow would be like this: * Start “edit mode” in LiveRebel Command Center GUI, it will tell you the exact file system location of the expanded application.

-Yes, you can.
+Yes, you can use a load balancer for the servers.
 Keep in mind that LiveRebel Command Center shows you the original URLs of the applications not the URLs accessing the load balancer.

 In general LiveRebel doesn’t know and care about the presence of load balancer and vice versa - Load balancer doesn’t know and care about LiveRebel.
 However, this means that if a load balancer also replaces the port that is used to serve application, then LiveRebel still gives you the url (host, port, context path) that is used by application server to serve requests for the application.
 Example:

 You have two tomcats running on port 8080 and serving application with context path “lr-demo”.
 This means that tomcat servers accepts requests for that application from following urls:

 If load balancer is configured to serve lr-demo application from both tomcat servers using url